OpenEvalProject/evals/manuscripts/elife-35588/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/35588/elife-35588-fig4-v2.jpg)

 **Figure 4.:** (A) Strategy to recruit SAC1 to the PM in ‘cis’ or ‘trans’ using the FRB/FKBP12 heterodimerization system.
 (B) PM PtdIns4P is still detectable at the PM with P4M × 2 after transfection with SAC1∆TMD.
 COS-7 cells transfected with GFP-P4M and either FKBP-mCherry (Ctrl), SAC1∆TMD-FKBP-mCherry or catalytically inactive SAC1∆TMD/C389S were imaged live by confocal microscopy.
 Representative images are shown (bar = 20 µm).
 The graph shows P4M intensity at the plasma membrane (defined by CellMask deep red dye) normalized to total cell intensity; box and whisker plot shows quartiles and 5–95 percentiles of 90 cells from three independent experiments.
 P values derive from Dunn's multiple comparison test compared to Ctrl after a Kruskal-Wallis test (p<10–4).
 (C) Recruitment of SAC1 to the PM in ‘cis’ is far more effective in depleting PtdIns4P than it is in ‘trans’.
 TIRF images of COS-7 cells transfected with a Lyn11-FRB-iRFP PM recruiter, the indicated mCherry-tagged SAC1-FKBP or FKBP-SAC1, and GFP-P4M × 2.
 Graphs show means ± s.e.
 Images are representative of n cells, x independent experiments: 57, 6 (FKBP-SAC1); 41, 4 (FKBP-SAC1C389S); 28, 3 (SAC1-FKBP); 30, 3 (SAC1-FKBP); 57, 6 (SAC1-FKBP); 36, 4 (SAC1-FKBP); 26, 3 (FKBP-SAC1); 29, 3 (SAC1∆452-587).
 Inset graphs show the raw change in signal intensity for the mCherry-FKBP tagged SAC1 chimeras.
 Images of GFP-P4M × 2 are normalized to the mean pre-stimulation pixel intensity, that is Ft/Fpre with the color coding reflected in the graph y-axis.
-Scale bar = 20 µm.10.7554/eLife.35588.016Figure 4—source data 1.10.7554/eLife.35588.017Figure 4—source data 2.10.7554/eLife.35588.018Figure 4—source data 3.
+Scale bar = 20 µm.

 The results of these experiments are presented in Figure 4C.
 Overall, there were substantial differences in PM PtdIns4P changes reported by GFP-P4M × 2 depending on the SAC1 chimera used (p<10–4, repeated-measures two-way ANOVA).
 A fusion of FKBP to the N-terminus of SAC1 showed robust recruitment of the enzyme to ER-PM MCS within 1 min of rapamycin addition (see the inset graphs), and we detected a very subtle decline of PM PtdIns4P as compared to the catalytically inactive C389S control, though this did not reach statistical significance (p=0.15, Tukey's multiple comparison test).
 Fusion of FKBP to the C-terminus of the protein produced a greater depletion of PtdIns4P relative to its C389S control (p=0.007), perhaps because this C-terminal fusion could pull the catalytic domain closer to the PM after complex formation.
 Therefore, we could induce a very limited ‘trans’ activity of over-expressed SAC1.